zdavkeos/balyrond/README.md

 ### Two PlotJuggler Plugins

-[PlotJuggler](https://plotjuggler.io/) is an open source realtime plotting program.
+[PlotJuggler](https://plotjuggler.io/) is an open-source realtime data capture and plotting program that is easy to extend.
 Included in this repo are two plugins:

 - Data Streaming of roundness data from a serial port
 - Roundness analysis toolbox for analyzing the data

 ### Firmware examples

-The current target platform is a Seeeduino XIAO running micropython.
+The current target platform is a Seeeduino XIAO RP2040.

 ### Hardware schematics

 Wiring diagrams and part numbers.

+## Features

+- Live plotting of data
+- Save captured data to CSV
+- Loading of data from CSV
+- Polar plots
+- Least Squares Circle Fit
+- MIC, MCC and MCZ (in process)

 ## Brief Tutorial: Looking at data